Last updated on 20 February 2022

 Platform is another technical consideration.
 When building a website, for example, there are no guarantees as to a person’s hardware or browser; the design needs to be flexible.
 There is also a Split View that adds an extra bit of complexity when considering orientation and layout.

 Finally, hardware differences, like button positioning or speaker placement, also impact a person’s experience.
 Accidentally pressing the home button will ruin a crucial moment in a game; covering a phone’s speaker with your hand makes it harder to listen to music.

 Craft: Making it Work

 There are lots of ways designers and developers can leverage orientation to make things work better.
 This Smashing Magazine article illustrates some good patterns and could provide some inspiration.
 Here are some examples I like.

 Mush: Landscape-only, with Tilt Control

 Mush is a really nice mobile game, where the game character moves according to how the player tilts the phone.
-Because of that, its layout is fixed in landscape.
-How badly would it suck if your game would be constantly interrupted by a flipping display?
+Because of that, its layout stays in landscape.
+How 💩 would it be if your game would keep getting interrupted by a flipping display?

 Nokia Transit: Portrait-only, with Good Reason

 Nokia Transport is a visually appealing public transportation app that only works in portrait orientation.
-It seems that the app designers took into account the fact that navigating public transportation is a secondary user activity, subordinate to actually going to and taking that public transportation.
-Not only does portrait orientation best support one-handed use, freeing users’ attention to be focused on the world around them, it also suits the way the designers have visualized the app’s information.
+It seems that the designers understood that using the app is a secondary activity, subordinate to actually going to and taking public transportation.

 Nokia City Lens: Going Both Ways

 Another good app is Nokia City Lens, which accommodates different ways of using the same information.
 In portrait orientation, it shows a list of nearby businesses and points of interest, based on the device’s location.
-In landscape orientation, it shows that same list in augmented reality, superimposed over the camera’s image of the user’s surroundings.
+In landscape orientation, it shows that same list in augmented reality, superimposed over the camera’s image of the viewer’s surroundings.
 Switching between these modes is a just a matter of rotating the device.